 This content is interesting for three reasons: firstly, it is a clever analysis of the most important innovative companies to follow and study them; secondly, it is an insight about the most efficient and respected startup-founders for American business observers; thirdly, it is an overview that helps to understand the industries that are consolidating value created in the last 5-7 years, collecting more and more trust from institutional investors.

-The list redacted in this post from Amy Feldman, visible at this link, is a little too long to be entirely presented.
+The list redacted in this post from Amy Feldman is a little too long to be entirely presented.
 Then, we will report 5 startups that have captured our attention out of the 25 reviewed.

 Startup Andela: digital remote talents as a Service with a supportive approach